malagasyalgo/MATCodeNewbies2020/AFAIK/AFAIK.md

 *[Very Easy]: Strings, Arrays, Loops, Conditions*

 As a person of an old generation, you are lost in the ocean of abbreviations that young people use on the internet nowadays, like LMAO, AFAIK, BRB, BAE, etc. You want to converse with your grandchildren with their language though.
 So you decided to write a program that quickly checks the meaning of any abbreviation they will throw you.
-One of your grandson gave you the list of all known abbreviations in `abbrList`, and a list of `expressions` that may match some (or all) of these abbreviations.
+One of your grandson gave you the list of all known abbreviations in `abbrList`, and a list of `expressions` that may match *one or none* of these abbreviations.

 __Input__
 - `abbrList`: An array of single word strings that contains a list of abbreviations, `abbrList[i]` consists of a single word with *uppercase letters only*